Riko196/mailtrain/README.md

-# Mailtrain v2
+# Mailtrain v3

-Mailtrain is a self hosted newsletter application built on Node.js (v14+) and MySQL (v8+) or MariaDB (v10+).
+Mailtrain is a self hosted newsletter application built on Node.js (v14+), MongoDB(v4.5.0+) and MySQL (v8+) or MariaDB (v10+).

-This is version 2 of Mailtrain.
-It mostly implements all features of v1 and add some more.
-It is a complete rewrite, so you will have to install it from scratch.

-If you are upgrading from Mailtrain v1, backup the DB and use it for Mailtrain v2.
-Mailtrain v2 should be able to upgrade the DB to the new schema.
+This is version 3 of Mailtrain, whose implemented features are a new architecture that can scale horizontally on large data, supporting high availability of all critical services, containing safe shutdown of the system, and having more readable and upgradeable source code of the Sender component.

 ![](https://mailtrain.org/mailtrain.png)